 A CUGS student graduates with a Master in Urban and Regional Planning (MURP) degree in one additional year after the combined year.
-Up to 15 credits of graduate level courses may be counted toward both the bachelor's and the master's degrees.
-Students interested in CUGS should consult both their undergraduate advisors and the Taubman College Urban and Regional Planning Program in their sophomore year.
-To be eligible for the CUGS option, a student must have a 3.7 GPA or greater.
+Up to 15 credits of graduate-level courses may be counted toward both the bachelor's and the master's degrees.
+Students interested in CUGS should consult their undergraduate advisors and the Taubman College Urban and Regional Planning Program in their sophomore year.
+To be eligible for the CUGS option, a student must have a 3.7 GPA or greater and have completed at least 105 credits before dual enrollment begins.
 Students earning dual bachelor's degrees are NOT eligible for CUGS.

-The applicant must first submit a written request for entering CUGS to the Dean of LS&A Undergraduate College.
-If the applicant's request is granted, a letter expressing this approval is provided to the student.
-Applicants must submit the Rackham application, the application fee, and letter of approval from the Dean of LS&A by October 15th of their junior year.
+The applicant must first submit a written request for entering CUGS to the appropriate advisor in LSA Newnan, LSA Honors, or the Residential College.
+If the applicant's request is granted, the student is provided a letter expressing this approval.
+Applicants must submit the Rackham application, the application fee, and a letter of approval from the appropriate advisor serving as a proxy of the Dean of LSA by October 15th of their junior year.
 International applicants are also required to submit financial resource information.
-Applications for CUGS are evaluated by looking at a student's breadth of undergraduate program, commitment to the field, degree of motivation, academic ability, and GPA, among other factors ordinarily used by graduate admissions committees.
+Applications for CUGS are evaluated by looking at a student's breadth of the undergraduate program, commitment to the field, degree of motivation, academic ability, and GPA, among other factors ordinarily used by graduate admissions committees.

-More detailed information on the application procedure can be obtained from:
+More detailed information on the application procedure can be obtained from the following: